serras/poke-fun/guide/architecture.md

 ### Poké-Resources

 Your **task** is to improve the current architecture of the application by introducing Resource and SuspendApp.
-Feel free to change the service constructors from the more implicit version provided to a more explicit version; for example, creating the `HttpClient` for `KtorPokemonTcpApi` explicitly.
+Feel free to change the service constructors from the more implicit version provided to a more explicit version; for example, creating the `HttpClient` for `KtorPokemonTcgApi` explicitly.
+At the end, the application should thread a single `PokemonTcgApi`, created in a `resourceScope` in `main`, down to the view model.